RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

 - GenericUSBXHCI.kext
 - RealtekRTL8111.kext
 - AppleHDA.kext
-- HDAEnabler.kext

-I recommend you install both AppleHDA, HDAEnabler and EAPDFix directly into `/System/Library/Extensions/`.
+I recommend you install both AppleHDA and EAPDFix directly into `/System/Library/Extensions/`.
 And the rest goes to `/Volumes/efi/EFI/CLOVER/kexts/Other/`.
 Then fix permissions (using kext utility).

 Then reboot, you should have close to 100% stable hackintosh.